UrWorstNytmare/Web_Programming_Project_RA1711020010166/README.md

 About This Project

-Project Name:--  Blazing Glaze - An Art Gallery
+Project Name: Blazing Glaze - An Art Gallery

 This project is about making an online art gallery where people can post their art and download arts.
 An art can be of any type